-ARTS 111 Art and Ideas I 3 hrs Survey of world art from prehistoric through medieval periods.
+ARTS 111 Art and Ideas I

+Survey of world art from prehistoric through medieval periods.
 Course meets multicultural graduation requirement.

-ARTS 112 Art and Ideas II3 hrsSurvey of world art from the Renaissance to the present.
-ARTS 152 Digital Photography 3 hrs Introduction to digital photographic imagery.
+ARTS 112 Art and Ideas II

+Survey of world art from the Renaissance to the present.

+ARTS 152 Digital Photography

+Introduction to digital photographic imagery.
 Students explore a variety of creative techniques for digital artists and graphic designers.
 Students learn the fundamentals of digital camera operations, and a variety of creative techniques for manipulating photographic images using Photoshop.
 Topics include a digital portfolio of images for presentation that includes: still life, self-portraits, documentation, landscape, special effect, surrealism, night photography and more.
-Digital camera required (minimum of 3 megapixels). \$30 lab fee.
-Does not meet G.E. requirement. - ARTS 306 Ancient Art History The art and culture of the Ancient World.
+Digital camera required (adjustable, high-end, not a point and shoot camera). \$30 lab fee.
+Does not meet G.E. requirement.

+ARTS 306 Ancient Art History

+The art and culture of the Ancient World.
 Includes Near Eastern, Egyptian, Greek, Etruscan, and Roman Art.
-Prerequisites: ARTS 111 and 112. • ARTS 308 Medieval Art History Art of the Middle Ages.
+Prerequisites: ARTS 111 and 112.

+ARTS 308 Medieval Art History

+Art of the Middle Ages.
 A survey of stylistic artistic developments in the Mediterranean basin and in Western Europe from 300 to 1400 A.D.
-Prerequisites: ARTS 111 and 112. • ARTS 310 Renaissance Art History3 hrsPainting, architecture, sculpture of Italy and Northern Europe from 1300 to 1600.
-Prerequisites:ARTS 111 and 112. • ARTS 312 Seventeenth- and Eighteenth-Century Art History3 hrsPainting, architecture, sculpture in Europe during the Baroque and Enlightenment periods from 1600to 1800.
 Prerequisites: ARTS 111 and 112.

-ARTS 314 Nineteenth-Century Art History 3 hrs History of painting, architecture, and sculpture in Europe, 1800 to 1900.
+ARTS 310 Renaissance Art History

+Painting, architecture, sculpture of Italy and Northern Europe from 1300 to 1600.
 Prerequisites: ARTS 111 and 112.

+ARTS 312 Seventeenth- and Eighteenth-Century Art History

+Painting, architecture, sculpture in Europe during the Baroque and Enlightenment periods from 1600 to 1800.
+Prerequisites: ARTS 111 and 112.

+ARTS 314 Nineteenth-Century Art History

+History of painting, architecture, and sculpture in Europe, 1800 to 1900.
+Prerequisites: ARTS 111 and 112.

-ARTS 354 Digital Imaging 3 hrs Introduction to approaches and techniques of digital imaging with specific emphasis on the use of Adobe Photoshop.
+ARTS 354 Digital Imaging

+Introduction to approaches and techniques of digital imaging with specific emphasis on the use of Adobe Photoshop.
 Topics include technical and practical aspects of digital software, cameras, scanners, and printers.
 The course explores the technical and aesthetic potential of digital photography in both graphic design and fine art. \$30 lab fee.
 Does not meet G.E. requirement.
-Prerequisite: junior standing. • ARTS 403 Twentieth-Century Art History3 hrsAmerican and European painting, sculpture, and architecture, 1900 to present.Prerequisites: ARTS 111 and 112.
-ARTS 406 American Art History3 hrsAmerica's early primitive tradition to its leading role in the contemporary art scene.Prerequisites: ARTS 111 and 112. • Astronomy -
+Prerequisite: junior standing.

+ARTS 403 Twentieth-Century Art History

+American and European painting, sculpture, and architecture, 1900 to present.
+Prerequisites: ARTS 111 and 112.

+ARTS 406 American Art History

+America's early primitive tradition to its leading role in the contemporary art scene.
+Prerequisites: ARTS 111 and 112.

+Astronomy

-ASTR 108 Introduction to Astronomy 3 hrs.
+ASTR 108 Introduction to Astronomy

 A survey of the development of astronomy through the years.
 Topics covered include the historical evolution of our understanding of our place in the universe, astronomical instruments, the Earth-Moon system, the solar system, the Sun and other stars, galaxies, and cosmology.
 Prerequisite: MATH 106 or higher.